Dynamic Time Warping and Geometric Edit Distance: Breaking the Quadratic Barrier: Introduction

 The Geometric Edit Distance (\GED{}) between $A$ and $B$ is

-where the minimum is taken over all sets $\mathcal{M}$ of monotone matchings in the complete bipartite graph $A \times B$.
-The monotone matching $\mathcal{M}$ for which the above sum is minimized is called the {\em optimal matching}.
-The \GED{} problem is to compute $\mathsf{ed}(A,B)$, and sometimes also the optimal matching.
-More sophisticated gap penalty functions have been proposed~\cite{DEKM98}, but for this presentation, we focus on the standard linear gap penalty function, although our presented algorithm supports more complex gap penalty, such as taking $\rho$ to be a linear function in the coordinates of the points $A\cup B$.
+where the minimum is taken over all sets of monotone matchings $\mathcal{M}$ in the complete bipartite graph $A \times B$.
+A monotone matching $\mathcal{M}$ for which the above sum is minimized is called an {\em optimal~matching}.
+The \GED{} problem is to compute $\mathsf{ged}(A,B)$, and sometimes also an optimal matching.
+More sophisticated gap penalty functions have been proposed~\cite{DEKM98}, but for this presentation, we focus on the standard linear gap penalty function, although our presented algorithm supports more complex gap penalty, such as taking $\rho$ to be a linear function in the coordinates of the points of $A\cup B$.
 By tuning $\rho$ correctly, meaningful matchings can be computed even when faced with outlier points that arise from measurement errors or short deviations in otherwise similar trajectories.

 The \DTW-distance and \GED{} are massively used in dozens of applications, such as speech recognition, geometric shape matching, DNA and protein sequences, protein backbones, matching of time series data, GPS, video and touch screen authentication trajectories, music signals, and countless data mining applications; see~\cite{731723, DeLuca2012, Efrat2007, 10.2307/2242521, Keogh2000, Keogh2005, Muller2007, RE05, Keogh1999} for some examples.